AuricErgeson/AuricErgeson/README.md

 Hi, I’m **Auric Ergeson** 👋
 A **Data Scientist** who loves to **experiment and fool around in tech**.
 I enjoy programming, building my own models, and collaborating on interesting projects that push boundaries.

-- 🔭 I’m currently working on: *[Your Current Project or Exploration]*
+- 🔭 I’m currently working on:
+  <i>"Teaching machines to think… or at least pretend they do 🤖"</i>
-- 👯 I’m looking to collaborate on: *[Fun or challenging projects where I can contribute]*
+- 👯 I’m looking to collaborate on:
+  <i>exciting projects that mix **data science**, **AI**, and a bit of fun 🛠️</i>
-- 🤝 I’m looking for help with: *[Areas you want to learn from others]*
+- 🤝 I’m looking for help with:
+  <i>challenging AI problems and creative model experiments 🧠</i>
-- 🌱 I’m currently learning: *[New technologies, models, or frameworks]*
+- 🌱 I’m currently learning:
+  <i>advanced deep learning, generative models, and anything that sparks curiosity 🌱</i>
-- 💬 Ask me about: *[Data science, AI, programming, or cool experiments]*
+- 💬 Ask me about:
+  <i>data science, programming, AI experiments, or quirky tech ideas 💡</i>
-- ⚡ Fun fact: *[Something quirky or personal that shows your personality]*
+- ⚡ Fun fact:
+  <i>I sometimes build useless models just for the thrill of seeing them work 😎</i>

 ---